 Recite the Invocation to Satan

-For a beginner’s Invocation of Satan, we recommend checking out this do-it-yourself guide using household objects.
-If you’re ready for the advanced version, however, you’ll want to take a shower and get some black robes.
+To begin the Invocation of Satan, you’ll want to take a shower and get some black robes.
 Then candles (black or blue ones!) and all that stuff we said with a seance, but also a bell and some incense.
 Then you’re going to imagine some blue lightning from your fingers while you turn in circles, after which you will recite the actual invocation.

 After Beelzebub shows up, get down to soul business with your Bill of Sale.
 Remember though, after the Prince of Darkness vanishes with a puff of phosphoric smoke, you have to close with a hearty “HAIL SATAN.”
 For more info, check out the highly authoritative Angelfire site on the topic.